AmeyaUppina/Diabetic_Retinopathy-UNET_Stacked_UNET/README.md

 ## Acknowledgments

 - Thanks to Kaggle for the dataset and its brilliant interface it provided to execute our code.
-- Thanks to Keras Libraries for providing us with the most flexible and robust cnn layers to build our models.
+- Thanks to Keras Libraries for providing us with the most flexible and robust CNN layers to build our models.
 - And special thanks to the coding community at Stack Overflow for having almost all the solutions for the erros we faced.